 - Easy availability of data – Trial teams, monitors, and auditors can review the data, wherever and whenever they might want to.

 - Inbuilt plausibility to ensure the appropriateness of data – Predefined checks can be placed to ensure that data entered is appropriate.

 - Faster accumulation and transfer of data – Particularly from external devices, leading to reduced data entry time

-- Facilitate Analysis – Data collected in eCRF are linked with one form to another from for analysis.
+- Facilitate Analysis – Data collected in eCRF are linked with one form to another form for analysis.

-- Rapid formal reporting – Authorized personnel can access, download and print status reports any time throughout the study and on completion.
+- Rapid formal reporting – Authorized personnel can access, download and print status report any time throughout the study and on completion.

 - Unlimited security possibility – Any level of security in storage and access systems can be built.